 This bill amends various sections of Louisiana's property and casualty insurance laws, specifically focusing on the nonrenewal and cancellation of residential property insurance policies.
-Key changes include extending the required written notice period for cancellation or nonrenewal from thirty days to sixty days, unless the cancellation is due to nonpayment of premium.
+Key changes include extending the required written notice period for cancellation or nonrenewal from thirty days to sixty days, unless the cancellation is due to nonpayment of premiums.
 Additionally, insurers are now required to include the reason for cancellation or nonrenewal in the notice sent to policyholders.
 The bill also makes technical changes to ensure consistency in terminology, such as changing "homeowner's" to "homeowners" and "effected" to "affected."

 Statutes affected: